Daniel Penha: Loan spell at Western United

 On 19 July 2023, Daniel Penha returned to Australia to join Western United on loan.

 After being out for a month due to maintaining his fitness from a cruciate ligament injury, he eventually made his debut for the club, coming on as a 59th minute, in a 3–0 loss against Sydney FC in the quarter–finals of the Australian Cup.
 Since joining Western United, Daniel Penha became a first team regular, playing in the winger position.
 He scored his first goal for the club, scoring from a penalty, in an eventual 2–1 win against Brisbane Roar on 15 December 2023.
 A month later on 12 January 2024, Daniel Penha scored a brace, in a 3–3 draw against Macarthur FC.
 He then scored two goals in two matches between 16 February 2024 and 20 February 2024 against his former club, Newcastle Jets, and Melbourne Victory.
 However, Daniel Penha suffered ankle injury while celebrating a goal and was substituted as a result, leading him to be out for one match.
 He made his return from injury, coming on as a 64th minute substitute, in a 1–0 win against Perth Glory on 2 March 2024.
 Daniel Penha followed up the next two matches by scoring two goals, coming against Western Sydney Wanderers and Melbourne Victory.
 However during a 4–2 win against Macarthur FC on 6 April 2024, he suffered a groin injury and was substituted at half time, in what turns out to be his last appearance for Western United.
 At the end of the 2023–24 season, Daniel Penha made 23 appearances and scoring 7 times in all competitions.

 He was initially selected for the A-League All-Stars team for the second time, but withdraw from the squad, due to "personal reasons".
 For his performance, Daniel Penha was awarded the club’s Player of the Season, Golden Boot, Fans’ Goals of the Season and Club Persons of the Season.
 On 12 July 2024, it was announced that he would be leaving Western United to return to his home country.

 Loan spell at Nacional

 On 15 July 2024, Daniel Penha moved abroad once again when was loaned out to Primeira Liga club Nacional for the 2024–25 season.

 Daniel Penha made his debut for the club, coming on as a 58th-minute substitute, in a 1–1 draw against AVS in the opening game of the season.
 On 1 September 2024, he scored his first goal for Nacional, in a 2–0 win to give the club their first win of the season.

 Loan spell at Dalian Yingbo

 On 7 July 2025, Daniel Penha joined Chinese Super League club Dalian Yingbo on a one-year loan deal.

+Loan spell at Avaí

+On 9 January 2026 Daniel Penha joined Brazilian Série B club Avaí on a one-year loan deal.